mrhubbs/nuts/README.md

     temperament="quite a lot of it">
 ```

 Note that, by specifying the type of each attribute, Acorn can perform automatic type conversions.
 It is able to load data from element attributes (such as with name, age, and habit) or element's children's text (such as with temperament).
-The source of the data for the attribute is specified by the 'src' entry.
+The source of the data for the attribute is specified by the 'src' entry, which defaults to 'attr'.
 See below for all the built-in sources.
 Custom sources may also be used, which opens the door to a lot of flexibility (more on that later).

+<a name="sources"></a>
 ### sources

 Built-in values for the 'src' entry are: